 1. “What does intimacy mean to you?”

 Much like a love language, we each have an intimacy language.
 For some, intimacy means having every inch of your body caressed in the glow of candlelight.
 For others, it’s a quickie followed by snuggling while watching Rumble in the Bronx.
-Both are valid expressions and, according to Jackie Golob, sex & relationship therapist at the Center for Sexual Wellness.
+Both are valid expressions, according to Jackie Golob, sex and relationship therapist at the Center for Sexual Wellness.
 “One partner might want longer foreplay, focusing on emotional arousal, while one partner might prefer the physical side,” she says.
 “We’re not robots.
 There’s no button we can press and be instantly turned on.”
-Asking this question in different ways — both general and specific — is, per Golob, key to establishing connection with your partner.”
+Asking this question in different ways — both general and specific — is, per Golob, key to establishing connection with your partner.